uvaai/dpl/_schedules/1 Fall 2022/syllabus.md

 If you have personal matters to discuss or other questions that do not fit any of the formats above, you can email the course staff at <minorai@mprog.nl>

-### Email the staff

-If you have personal matters to discuss or other questions that do not fit any of the formats above, you can email the course staff at <minorai@mprog.nl>

 ## Passing the course

 This course consists of 3 larger assignments, that have been divided over 6